nspsck/WeActStudio.STM32F4_64Pin_CoreBoard_Micropython/README.md

 This port gives you a py-board-like experience using the STM32F446RE, STM32F412RE and STM32F405RG core boards created by WeAct Studio.

-The pre-built firmware could be found in each target's folder.
+The pre-built firmware could be found in each target's folder. (`NO_CONFLICT` version only.)

 The pins/features-configurations are final, changes will only be done when forced by Micropython updates.